J. E. B. Stuart: Brandy Station

 Lee was not able to attend the review, however, so it was repeated in his presence on June 8, although the repeated performance was limited to a simple parade without battle simulations.
 Despite the lower level of activity, some of the cavalrymen and the newspaper reporters at the scene complained that all Stuart was doing was feeding his ego and exhausting the horses.
 Lee ordered Stuart to cross the Rappahannock the next day and raid Union forward positions, screening the Confederate Army from observation or interference as it moved north.
 Anticipating this imminent offensive action, Stuart ordered his tired troopers back into bivouac around Brandy Station.

-Army of the Potomac commander Major General Joseph Hooker interpreted Stuart's presence around Culpeper to be indicative of preparations for a raid on his army's supply lines.
+The Army of the Potomac commander, Major General Joseph Hooker, interpreted Stuart's presence around Culpeper to be indicative of preparations for a raid on his army's supply lines.
 In reaction, he ordered his cavalry commander, Major General Alfred Pleasonton, to take a combined arms force of 8,000 cavalrymen and 3,000 infantry on a "spoiling raid" to "disperse and destroy" the 9,500 Confederates.
 Pleasonton's force crossed the Rappahannock in two columns on June 9, 1863, the first crossing at Beverly's Ford (Brigadier General John Buford's division) catching Stuart by surprise, waking him and his staff to the sound of gunfire.
 The second crossing, at Kelly's Ford, surprised Stuart again, and the Confederates found themselves assaulted from front and rear in a spirited melee of mounted combat.
 A series of confusing charges and countercharges swept back and forth across Fleetwood Hill, which had been Stuart's headquarters the previous night.
 After ten hours of fighting, Pleasonton ordered his men to withdraw across the Rappahannock.

 If Gen. Stuart is to be the eyes and ears of the army we advise him to see more, and be seen less. ...
 Gen. Stuart has suffered no little in public estimation by the late enterprises of the enemy.